Here’s a strange question for you…how loud is the clock on your wall at home?

 Daily prayer can help.

-Let that first little choice be to set aside ten minutes in the morning when you first wake up to talk to Jesus.
+Let that first little choice you make in the morning be to be to talk to Jesus.

 - Tell Jesus what you are grateful for.